luddensdesir/happyChat/README.md

 # happyChat

-Chat app that uses websockets
+Chat app that uses websockets.
+You need the current AES key from user A to read the messge on user B's device.